 I found some good info on how to fix up 'locked files' here.

-cd /path/to/nextcloud/docker_compose_dir/ docker-compose exec --user www-data app php occ maintenance:mode --on docker-compose exec db mysql --user=root --password=$MY_DB_ROOT_PASSWORD -D nextcloud -e 'delete from oc_file_locks where 1' docker-compose exec --user www-data app php occ maintenance:mode --on
+cd /path/to/nextcloud/docker_compose_dir/ docker-compose exec --user www-data app php occ maintenance:mode --on docker-compose exec db mysql --user=root --password=$MY_DB_ROOT_PASSWORD -D nextcloud -e 'delete from oc_file_locks where 1' docker-compose exec --user www-data app php occ maintenance:mode --off

 Other potentially useful occ commands: